ATLAbanana35/AGenI/install.md

 ---

 Congratulations!
-You have successfully installed and set up StoryAI.
+You have successfully installed and set up AGenI.
 If you encounter any issues, refer to the documentation or seek support from the community.

 Similar code found with 1 license type